siberianfox/g2wiki/Alarm-Processing.md

 ##Machine State and Alarm Processing
 ###Machine States
-A minor addition to the combined machine state is the addition of the Interlock state.
-Some other states have been slightly redefined.
-The ALARM state refers to both hard and soft alarms.
-Limits no longer cause SHUTDOWN, which is now invoked by an estop event.
-Here are the revised machine states (from canonical_machine.h)
+Machine states are listed below.
+Interlock is a new addition to the combined machine state.
+The behavior of some other states have been slightly redefined, as described in the remainder of this page.

 <pre>
 enum cmCombinedState {